Automotive industry in France: 18th and 19th centuries

-1900 to 1950
+1900–1950

-1903 - France remains the world's leading automaker, producing 30,124 cars (nearly 49% of the world total) as against 11,235 cars produced in the USA.
+1903 – France remains the world's leading automaker, producing 30,124 cars (nearly 49% of the world total) as against 11,235 cars produced in the USA.

-1903 - Hotchkiss et Cie is founded.
+1903 – Hotchkiss et Cie is founded.
 The company is bought by Peugeot in 1950, but discontinues auto production by 1955.

-1905 - Delage is founded by Louis Delage.
-Company is bought by Delahaye in 1935 but ceases auto production in 1954.
+1905 – Delage is founded by Louis Delage.
+The company is bought by Delahaye in 1935 but ceases auto production in 1954.

-1910 - Ettore Bugatti started the Bugatti company in Molsheim (then in Germany, now in France).
+1910 – Ettore Bugatti started the Bugatti company in Molsheim (then in Germany, now in France).
 Production ends in 1956.

-1911 - The French branch of Hispano-Suiza is founded.
+1911 – The French branch of Hispano-Suiza is founded.
 Auto production is ended in 1938.

-1919 - Avions Voisin is founded by Gabriel Voisin.
+1919 – Avions Voisin is founded by Gabriel Voisin.
 Production ceases in 1939.
 After the war, Voisin designed a microcar, the Biscuter.

-1919 - Citroën founded by Andre Citroën.
+1919 – Citroën founded by Andre Citroën.

-1920 - Darracq (founded 1896) merges with Sunbeam and Talbot, creating what eventually became Talbot-Lago in 1935.
-Company is bought by Simca in 1959.
+1920 – Darracq (founded 1896) merges with Sunbeam and Talbot, creating what eventually became Talbot-Lago in 1935.
+The company is bought by Simca in 1959.

-1921 - Amilcar is founded.
+1921 – Amilcar is founded.
 The company merges with Hotchkiss et Cie in 1937 and ceases production in 1939.

-1921 - Salmson begins auto production.
-In 1957 the company is bought by Renault.
+1921 – Salmson begins auto production.
+In 1957, the company is bought by Renault.

-1922 - Leon Paulet begins auto production.
+1922 – Leon Paulet begins auto production.

-1929 - French annual automobile production peaked at 253,000 passenger cars, a level that would not be matched till after the Second World War.
+1929 – French annual automobile production peaked at 253,000 passenger cars, a level that would not be matched till after the Second World War.

-1933 - With French passenger car production at 140,635 units, France lost its place as Europe's top automobile producer to Great Britain 220,775.
+1933 – With French passenger car production at 140,635 units, France lost its place as Europe's top automobile producer to Great Britain 220,775.
 The French roads nevertheless reflected three decades during much of which the French auto-industry had led the world, with a "car parc" of 1,448,000, ahead of Britain which had 1,210,880 cars registered and of Germany with only 510,680 cars.

-1934 - Simca established by Henri Pigozzi to build Fiat cars.
+1934 – Simca established by Henri Pigozzi to build Fiat cars.

-1934 - Citroën introduces the Traction Avant, featuring front wheel drive and unitary construction.
+1934 – Citroën introduces the Traction Avant, featuring front wheel drive and unitary construction.
 Citroën becomes bankrupt and is taken over by the Michelin Tire Company.

-1934 - Matford begins building Ford cars, but ceases in 1939.
+1934 – Matford begins building Ford cars, but ceases in 1939.
 In 1947, the company is reorganized as Ford SAF and sells cars under the Ford name.

-1936 - While the British and German economies powered ahead during the 1930s, growth in the French economy was at best tentative, with a period of destructive strikes and economic paralysis during the middle years of the decade.
+1936 – While the British and German economies powered ahead during the 1930s, growth in the French economy was at best tentative, with a period of destructive strikes and economic paralysis during the middle years of the decade.
 In Germany the Hitler government treated the German auto-industry to a central role in a radical economic strategy driven by what can be seen as a Keynesian approach to "fiscal stimulus".
 In 1936 France fell from second to third place among Europe's auto-producing nations, recording production of 204,000 cars, while Germany's production amounted to 213,117 passenger cars.